ngs-docs/angus/guidelines-expectations.md

         * Speaking up in the moment.
         * Submitting a climate response form.
         * Talking to instructors and course coordinators regarding events that you may witness.
-* Teach attendees.
+* Teach attendees
+    * Ask leading questions and help learners get to answers on their own
-* Provide individualized or group help as needed.
+* Provide individualized or group help as needed
 * Avoid disruptive behavior including:
-    * Intellectually agressive behavoir such as challenging other people (including instructors/helpers/attendees) in their content.
+    * Intellectually agressive behavoir such as challenging other people (including instructors/helpers/attendees) in their content
+    * Be mindful of the language they use:
+         * Avoid minimizing language including "*just*", "*only*", "*simply*", "*easy*", etc.
+* Comfort & empathize with others who may be stressed

  ## Expectations of workshop organizers
-* Provide the infrastructure needed for a safe/brave, and welcoming environment.
+* Provide the infrastructure needed for a safe and welcoming environment
 * Coordinate the overall event
-* Addressing individual attendee, instructor, and helper needs.
+* Addressing individual attendee, instructor, and helper needs
 * Lay out clear and unambiguous guidelines for participant conduct, and providing incident response guidelines and training.
 * Be an active and responsive by-stander by either:
-    * Speaking up in the moment.
+    * Speaking up in the moment
-    * Submitting a climate response form.
+    * Submitting a climate response form
-    * Talking to the lead-instructors and other coordinators regarding events that you may witness.
+    * Talking to the lead-instructors and other coordinators regarding events that you may witness

  ## Expectations in the lecture hall